xoxo-ily/ctfWriteups/picoCTF/rev/Ready Gladiator 1/readme.md

 ### Hints
 You may be able to find a viable warrior in beginner docs
 ## Solution
-We can accomplish this using the "Imp Gate" in the CoreWars docs:
+We can accomplish this using the [Imp Gate](impgate.red) in the CoreWars docs:

 ![image](https://github.com/xoxo-ily/ctfWriteups/assets/68173773/f878257a-ea18-4a29-a135-2de129b0573e)